 Our national parks contain diverse coastal environments: high-energy rocky shorelines of Acadia National Park in Maine, quiet lagoons within War in the Pacific National Historic Park in Guam, and the white sandy beaches of Gulf Islands National Seashore in Mississippi and Florida.

-- Beach Ridges - wave deposited ridge running parallel to shoreline
+Beach ridges are wave deposited sand ridges running parallel to shoreline.

-- Wave-Cut Scarps - a steep bank created by wave erosion
+A wave-cut scarp is a steep bank created by wave erosion.

-- Marine Terraces - a raised beach or 'perched coastline' that has been raised out of the sphere of wave activity
+A marine terrace is a raised beach or 'perched coastline' that has been raised out of the reach of wave activity.